utily/cloudly-storage/README.md

 	}
 }
 ```
 Here I use the dependency `gracely` to generate errors.
 Note that the `Storage.environment.archive` & `Storage.environment.BufferBackend` needs to correspond to the bindings defined in wrangler.toml.
 The initialize function needs to be called with the environment by the worker before utilizing the database.
+The types for the configuration can be found in the [configuraion folder](https://github.com/utily/cloudly-storage/tree/rework-changed-index/Database/Configuration).

 Now the database can be used by the worker as follows:
 ```ts